jbaans/iothermostat/README.md

 You can download a pre-configured image or you can do everything yourself, see below.
 The pre-configured image is built  according to the complete manual installation instructions.

-## Download the pre-configured Arch ARM v6 image here:
+## Using the pre-configured Arch image:

+Get disk2-archarmv6-iothermostat-181016.img.zip from this link:

 https://drive.google.com/file/d/1FxYcYQ5RrKbFVnKMtyjQSLOg3z8utUXH/view?usp=sharing